bouhoula/alsacnc/README.md

 ### Errors/warnings

+* If `run.sh` fails with the error `container docker-libretranslate-cc-1 is unhealthy` simply rerunning the command should resolve the issue.
+When the command is executed for the first time, the LibreTranslate container has to download several models and it remains unhealthy until the download is complete.

 * When running `run.sh`, please ignore the`WARN[0000] YOUR_PATH/docker-compose.yaml:version is obsolete` warning.
 It can be resolved by removing the first line of `docker/docker-compose.yaml`, but we keep it for backward compatibility as it does not affect functionality.

 * During the crawl, please ignore the following error message that is frequently displayed.